Knife and Sheath

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-The slightly curved steel blade of the knife is bound to the well-round bone (?) handle by a worked sheet of brass.
-This brass is finished in a series of little points at the handle end and incised with series of simple lines, both parallel and diagonal, to form bands.
+Knife and knife sheath.
+The knife has a slightly curved steel blade that is attached to rounded carved wood handle with a worked sheet of brass.
+The brass is finished in a series of little points at the handle end and incised with series of simple lines, both parallel and diagonal, to form bands.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome